-The Company is a developer on Build, Own, Operate and Maintain ('BOOM') basis, for the designing, finalizing, construction and maintenance of power transmission lines in the areas of Gurgaon and Palwal which include establishment of transmission system for "creation of new two 400 kV GIS Susbstation in Gurgaon and Palwal area as part of ISTS".
-The Company would operate and maintain the transmission systems for a period of 35 years.
+Goa -Tamnar Transmission Project Limited ('the Company') is a wholly owned subsidiary of Sterlite Grid 5 Limited.
+The Company is a developer on Build, Own, Operate and Maintain ('BOOM') basis, for the designing, finalizing, construction and maintenance of power transmission lines in the areas for "Additional 400 kV Feed to Goa and Additional System for Power Evacuation from Generation Projects pooled at Raigarh (Tamnar)".
+The Company would operate and maintain the same for a minimum period of 35 years.

-The company was incorporated as a wholly owned subsidiary of PFC Consulting Limited.
-Consequent to the selection of successful bidder as per "Guidelines for Determination of tariff by bidding process for procurement of power by Distribution Licenses" issued by Ministry of Power, Government of Power, Government of India and as per bidding documents (as amended from time to time), the company was transferred to Sterlite Grid 4 Limited vide Share Purchase Agreement dated 14 July 2016.
+The Company was incorporated on 16 January 2017 under the Companies Act, 2013 as a wholly owned subsidiary of PFC Consulting Limited.
+Consequent to the selection of Successful Bidder as per "Guidelines for Determination of Tariff by bidding process for procurement of power by Distribution Licenses" issued by Ministry of Power, Government of India and as per bidding documents (as amended from time to time), the Company was transferred to Sterlite Grid 5 Limited vide Share Purchase Agreement dated 14 March 2018.

-The financial Statements were authorised for issue in accordance with resolution passed by the Board of Directors of the Company on 14 May 2019.
+The financial Statements were authorised for issue in accordance with resolution passed by the Board of Directors of the Company on 23 August 2019.